The Insurance and Reinsurance Law Review: Malta

 The procedure for filing insurance claims is typically set out in the insurance contract itself.
 It is common practice for contracts of insurance and reinsurance, especially liability policies, to require that the insured notifies his or her insurer of a claim within a given time frame for the claim to be valid.
 Prompt notification of an event that may or is likely to give rise to a claim is usually included in the contract as a condition precedent.

 In terms of the Civil Code, the prescriptive period for filing a judicial action for damages for breach of contract is typically five years.
-If the damages are in tort, the prescriptive period is two years, which may be extended if the action for compensation is related to a personal injury.
+If the damages are in tort, the prescriptive period is two years from date when damage has been caused, which may be extended if the action for compensation is related to a personal injury.
 The aforementioned periods may be suspended or interrupted in certain cases as prescribed by law.

 Good faith and claims